LukaMrt/LukaMrt/README.md

 I started to experiment developpment projects when I was 15.
 I enjoy to try some things and discover by myself new technologies.

+I'm very interested in the domain of software architecture.
+I explore this question experimenting little projects such as my pinned projects (you can see them below).

 ## 📈 Developpment statistics

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=lukamrt&hide=issues&show_icons=true)